PNS-PS5-1819/Sujet-du-Projet/steps/0_setup.md

   * The directory contains three `pom.xml` files, reflecting the three modules modelled in this system:
     *  The `./pom.xml` file is the `root` one.
 Change its contents to replace the `team.name` tag, and the `groupId` one with your assigned identifier.
     *  The `./apb/pom.xml` file is the pom that controls the `APB` implementation.
 Edit its contents to change the `groupId` one to match the root one.
+    *  The `./student_first/pom.xml` file is the pom that controls the `APB` implementation.
+Edit its contents to change the `groupId` one to match the root one.
     *  The `./parcoursup/pom.xml` file is the pom that controls the `ParcourSup` implementation.
 Do the same modification than for APB.
+    *  Each submodule contains a `.sh` shell script that wraps the execution of `mvn exec:java` in a more user friendly way.
   * The `travis.yml` file describes the continuous integration process, see the associated section.